 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Isn't it possible to be saved even if you consciously sin throughout your life and never bother to repent?
 Couldn't you plan to live as you please and then confess everything on your deathbed, and gain salvation that way?

 Some people claim that this kind of cynical plan could work.
-But on August 24 we remember a saint who shows us that it definitely cannot work.
+But the Church commemorates a saint who shows us that it definitely cannot work.
 He is Saint Cosmas the Aetolian.

 Born in the mountainous region of Aetolia, Greece in 1714, Cosmas was tutored in the Orthodox faith by an archdeacon during his childhood.
 Drawn to monasticism, he went to live in the Philotheou Monastery on Mount Athos.

 Cosmas saw the effects of centuries of Turkish rule over Greece.
 The Church had been oppressed, and many people had had no churches, no spiritual teachers, and no priests to baptize them.